 - Conversation – details behind the story come out through conversations with the Product Owner

 - Confirmation – acceptance tests confirm the story is finished and working as intended.

-As a conference attendee, I want to be able to register online, so I can register quickly and cut down on paperwork
+For example: As a conference attendee, I want to be able to register online, so I can register quickly and cut down on paperwork.

-- What information needs to be collected to allow a user to register?
+- What information should be collected to allow a user to register?

 - Where does this information need to be collected/delivered?

 - Can the user pay online as part of the registration process?